-The \textit{Modern Network Science} is a highly interdisciplinary field of science aimed at understanding the functioning, behavior, and evolution of complex systems, based on properties of their structure, that is, the specific way how elements of the system establish interactions \citep{mitchell2009complexity}.
-One of the main uses of complex networks in neuroscience is carried out through the modeling of functional interactions established among distinct cerebral regions by the use of the mathematical structure of a graph.
-Assembled those networks in which nodes represent cortical areas and edges functional interactions \citep{friston1993functional,friston1994functional} between the regions, several procedures and analysis can be performed in order to comprehend the properties those networks.
-Using complex networks measures \citep{rubinov2010complex}, it is possible to estimate how the connectivity is shaped, the organization at local and global levels, the nodes that perform great influence in the integration of several regions and mediation of the flow of information \citep{bullmore2009complex,sporns2011networks, stam2012organization}.

-It is believed that those networks reflect the specific way of how processing and integration of information is performed among distinct brain areas, and there is a consensus that different cognitive demands, or disorders that affect the central nervous system may be associated with different configurations and properties of the networks \citep{stam2007graph,sporns2011networks}.
+The \textit{Modern Network Science} is a highly interdisciplinary field of science aimed at understanding the functioning, behavior, and evolution of complex systems, based on properties of their structure, that is, the specific way in which the elements of the system establish interactions \citep{mitchell2009complexity}.
+One of the main uses of complex networks in neuroscience is the modeling of functional interactions established among distinct cerebral regions by using the mathematical structure of graphs.
+Assembling those networks in which nodes represent cortical areas and the edges functional interactions \citep{friston1993functional,friston1994functional} established between these regions, several procedures and analyses can be applied to evaluate and study the properties of these networks.
+By using complex networks measures \citep{rubinov2010complex}, it is possible to estimate how the connectivity is shaped, the organization at local and global levels, the nodes that perform great influence in the integration of several regions, and the mediation of the information flow \citep{bullmore2009complex,sporns2011networks, stam2012organization}.
+It is believed that these networks reflect the specific ways in which the processing and integration of information are performed among distinct brain structures.
+There is also a consensus that different cognitive demands or disorders that affect the central nervous system may be associated with specific network configurations \citep{stam2007graph,sporns2011networks}.